 The 5G system shall support multicast/broadcast via a 5G satellite access network, or via a combination of a 5G satellite access network and other 5G access networks.

+NOTE 1a: A 5G satellite access network supporting multicast/broadcast can include either a 3GPP satellite NG- RAN or a non-3GPP satellite access network, or both.

 The 5G system shall be able to setup or modify a broadcast/multicast service area within [1s].

 NOTE 2: For MCPTT related KPIs see 3GPP TS 22.179 [30], clause 6.15.